 So while it’s obvious that resource management is crucial, it doesn’t always mean that all organizations place enough emphasis on the process.
 But you really should!

-Whether you are the PM in a small 6 person team, or the head of a larger pool of a globally dispersed team, it never hurts to up your management game.
-Here we’ll give you some no-fail techniques which can be implemented for any organization's planning methodology.
+Whether you are the PM in a small 6 person team.
+Or the head of a globally dispersed team with a huge resource pool, it never hurts to up your management game.
+Here we’ll give you some no-fail techniques which can be implemented for any organization’s planning methodology.

 - Get an overview and see what you’re working with